bregnery/bregnery.github.io/_docs/index.md

 located at the European Organization for Nuclear Research ([CERN](https://home.cern)).
 CMS studies the fundamental building blocks of matter by observing proton-proton collisions at the 27 km LHC.
 In 2017, the CMS experiment observed collisions every 25 ns at center of mass energies of 13 TeV.
 In other words, CMS deals with high data rates, large amounts of data, and large backgrounds.
-CMS analysts need to utilize a range of skills to handle these problems--including: building custom electronics, working with machine learning algorithms, and using statistical software.
+CMS analysts need to utilize a range of skills to handle these problems---including: building custom electronics, working with machine learning algorithms, and using specialized software.

 ## Beyond Two Generations (B2G)

 [B2G](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBook) is a CMS physics analysis group (PAG).
-B2G searches for resonances to heavy Standard Model particles; these resonances could be the result of extra dimensions, a fourth generation of matter, or Supersymmetry.
+B2G searches for resonances decaying to heavy Standard Model particles; these resonances could be the result of extra dimensions, a fourth generation of matter, or Supersymmetry.
 These resonances often have hadronic final states that contain collimated streams of particles (jets) with unique substructure.